-Metallica Offers Huge Prizes To Fans Via All Within My Hands Foundation
+Metallica Offers Huge Prizes To Fans Via ‘All Within My Hands’ Foundation

-Despite their rough and rugged exterior, Metallica has always been a band that is interested in giving back.
+Despite their rough and rugged exterior, Metallica have always been a band that is interested in giving back.
 From Metallica’s annual contributions to the MusiCares MAP fund, to their Bridge School Benefit appearances, to their offering a large reward for a missing fan, Metallica has proven time and again that their hearts are in the right place.

 And now Metallica is doing it again.